 Remember, you don’t have to do all those things right away.
 In fact, it’s better if you spread them out throughout the year, so you don’t burn out and give up on your goals.

-3. Set small goals for yourself to build momentum // Set yourself up for success
+3. Powersheets taught me to set small goals for yourself to help build momentum // Set yourself up for success

 Speaking of setting small goals, another reason for why this is so important is because it helps build momentum.